 In addition to the fare delivery main game, each game has its own minigame collection designed to test your driving skills in wacky, surreal challenges (such as using your car as a bowling ball to get a series of strikes against pins or trying to score a home run off a huge baseball).

 - Attract Mode: "Hey, hey, hey!
-Are you ready to have some fun?
+Ready to have some fun?
 I got some kicking music, and I'm ready to see you drive!
-Get those coins out of your pocket, throw them in the machine, and let's get started!
+Get those coins out of your pocket, throw 'em in the machine, and let's get started!
 CRAZY TAXI!"

 - Big Applesauce: Around Apple and Small Apple from Crazy Taxi 2.

 - Call a Hit Point a "Smeerp": Your score is expressed in the form of fares and tips earned from customers.

 - Camera Abuse: Occasionally during Gazillionaire/Tycoon, cars rammed by your taxis will fly up and into the screen, shattering the glass briefly.

 - Camp Gay: Implied with Angel from Crazy Taxi 3.